 By post

-You might need to keep a printed and mailed option on hand for some customers too.
+You might need to keep a printed and mailed option on hand for some customers—but you should avoid it if you can.

 Tip: Consider both the environmental impact and postage costs of snail mail invoicing.